dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ## F.A.Q.

 ### I accidentally deleted one of the pre-installed templates.
 Can I recover it?
 Yes!
-Simply click the &ldquo;Restore default templates?&rdquo; link at the bottom of the &ldquo;Project templates&rdquo; page.
+Simply click the "Restore default templates?" link at the bottom of the "Project templates" page.